mikalai-hryb/notes/terraform.md

 There is "d" data resource and "r" managed resource.
 The d depends on r.attribute

 1) changes in r.b
-   1) using r.attribute directly in d.attribute deffers the reading
+   1) using r.attribute directly in d.attribute defers the reading
    2) using local variable (r.attribute) in d.attribute prevents deferring reading (reading happens during refresh)
-   3) using r.attribute in d.precondition or d.postcondition deffers the reading
+   3) using r.attribute in d.precondition or d.postcondition defers the reading
-   4) using local variable (r.attribute) in d.precondition or d.postcondition deffers the reading
+   4) using local variable (r.attribute) in d.precondition or d.postcondition defers the reading
 2) no changes in r
    1) using r.attribute directly in d (reading happens during refresh)
    2) using local variable in d.attribute (reading happens during refresh)